MC Hammer: Additional business ventures

 In July 2010, Hammer started a mixed martial arts management company to manage, market, promote and brand-build for fighters.
 Artists included Nate Marquardt, Tim F. Kennedy and Vladimir Matyushenko, among others.
 According to MMAWeekly.com and Bizjournals, his new company was Alchemist Management based in Los Angeles, managing at least ten fighters.
 That same month, Hammer also announced an apparel line called Alchemist Clothing.
 The brand described as colorful lifestyle clothing debuted during an Ultimate Fighting Championship fight in Austin.
 Middleweight fighter Nate "The Great" Marquardt wore an Alchemist shirt as he walked out to the boxing ring.
 Hammer had shown an interest in boxing throughout his career.

-On September 28, 2010, M.C.
-Hammer headlined at the TechCrunch Disrupt conference for an official after-hours party.
+On September 28, 2010, Hammer headlined at the TechCrunch Disrupt conference for an official after-hours party.
 Hammer appeared on The Oprah Winfrey Show in February 2011 to discuss his tech-media-mogul status, as well as his creation, demonstration and consulting of social applications/sites/media (such as having an involvement with the Internet since 1994 including YouTube and Twitter), and devices such as iPad and ZAGGmate by Zagg.
 He also explained how employing/helping so many people in the past never really caused him to be broke in terms of the average person, as the media made it seem, nor would he have changed any experiences that has led him to where he is today.
-During the "Whatever Happened to M.C.
-Hammer" episode, he discussed his current home, family and work life as well.
+During the "Whatever Happened to MC Hammer" episode, he discussed his current home, family and work life as well.

 In October 2011, Hammer announced a new internet venture called WireDoo, a "deep search engine" that planned to compete with the major search engines, Google and Bing.
 With the motto, "Search once and see what's related", Hammer's team planned to eventually open up the site to a select number of beta testers.
 However, WireDoo never left beta mode.